usbsnowcrash/advanced-bot-detection/README.md

 FAQ
 ===
 __Q:__ __My browser isn't being matched__

-__A:__ The list is being pulled from [user-agents.org](http://www.user-agents.org).
+__A:__ The current list is being pulled from [user-agents.org](http://www.user-agents.org), [PHP Mobile Detect](https://github.com/serbanghita/Mobile-Detect) and [my own list](https://github.com/usbsnowcrash/advanced-bot-detection/blob/master/custom-add-ons.yml)
-If you'd  like to have entries added to the list please [create a new issue](https://github.com/biola/Voight-Kampff/issues/new) or send me a [pull request](https://github.com/biola/Voight-Kampff/pulls).
-And if you know of a better source for this sort of data, please [let me know](mailto:adam@obledesign.com).
+If you'd  like to have entries added to the list please [create a new issue](https://github.com/usbsnowcrash/advanced-bot-detection/issues/new) or send me a [pull request](https://github.com/usbsnowcrash/advanced-bot-detection/pulls).
+And if you know of a better source for this sort of data, please [let me know](mailto:jeffery.yeary@gmail.com).

 RUNNING TESTS?